animatedmax/spring-data-geode/src/main/markdown/reference/indexing.md

 <div class="paragraph">

-As a result, the only way for {sdg-acronym} or other GemFire cache client applications (not involving Spring) to know for sure is to attempt to create the `Index`.
+As a result, the only way for SDG or other GemFire cache client applications (not involving Spring) to know for sure is to attempt to create the `Index`.
 If it fails with either an `IndexNameConflictException` or even an `IndexExistsException`, the